 - B.S, Civil Infrastructure Systems, CEE, University of Illinois 2019

-- Ph.D., Civil and Environmental Engineering, CEE, Vanderbilt University 2026 (expected)
+- Ph.D., Civil and Environmental Engineering, Vanderbilt University 2026 (expected)

 - M.S., Transportation Engineering, Southeast University, China, 2022